 US Soccer held its annual general meeting in San Antonio from February 26-28.
 The summary they released contained a lot of good information, including the usual financial statements.
 Sunil Gulati was optimistic in his opening remarks, bringing up that USSF's finances "are in an extraordinarily good place today."

 Part of that rosy outlook is the women's team outperforming their projected budget.
-Even though Women's World Cup revenues didn't keep pace with expenses (to the tune of a $2.2M deficit), the projected non-World Cup event revenue for fiscal year 2016 ending March 31 is $23.6M, thanks in large part to the Victory Tour and apparel sales around the World Cup.
+Even though Women's World Cup revenues didn't keep pace with expenses (to the tune of a $2.2M deficit), the projected non-World Cup event revenue for fiscal year 2016 ending March 31 is $23.6M, thanks in large part to the Victory Tour.
 Non-World Cup WNT events are projected to account for 41% of revenue from all national team games in FY2016.

 As mentioned above, in FY2017, USSF is budgeting for another 10-game Victory Tour should the WNT win gold at the Olympics, meaning its spending on the WNT will grow again even after it jumped sharply in a World Cup year.